arunsupe/semantic-grep/Readme.md

 ## Configuration

 `sgrep` can be configured using a JSON file.
-By default, it looks for `config.json` in the current directory.
+By default, it looks for `config.json` in the current directory, "$HOME/.config/semantic-grep/config.json" and "/etc/semantic-grep/config.json".

 ## Word Embedding Model